yogensia/YogDDSExport/README.md

 ### Before Starting

 Before you can use the script you have to make sure you have at least one open PSD file, and that it's already saved on your drive.
-If these conditions are not met the script will show an error letting you know.
+If these conditions are not met the script will show an error leting you know.

 ### Layers